DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

   ...
 ```

-There is an important thing to note here.
-Three.js sends the light position in
+Three.js sends the light position in **View Space**.
+However, the ray origin
-**View Space**.
-Thus, we **have to** perform our lighting in view space, or
+is expressed in **Model Space**.
+In order to be consistent, we can either:
+* Transform the ray and normal into **View Space**, and perform computations in **View Space**;
-we need to transform the light in the **Model Space**.
+* Transform the light into **Model Space**, and perform computations in **Model Space**;

-{{< hint warning >}}
 It would be more efficient to have all lights in **Model Space** transformed
 at the beggining of the fragment shader.
+This way, we wouldn't need to perform
+any change of basis while sampling the volume.

-However, it adds some complexity that isn't really needed here for
+However, it adds some complexity that isn't really needed here for almost
-almost no performance gain on a small amount of lights.
+no performance gain on a small amount of lights.
+Thus, I will just go for
-{{< /hint >}}
+the lazy route and transform the ray / normal into **View Space**.

-`transformDir` and `transformPoint` respectively transform a direction or a point
+The `transformDir()` and `transformPoint()` functions respectively transform a direction
-into a given space (basically, it applies a `mat4` to the vector):
+and a point into a given space (basically, it applies a `mat4` to the vector):

 ```glsl
 vec3